dataform-co/dataform/content/docs/how_to_guides/sqlx.md

 Javascript blocks in SQLX provide all the incredible functionality of Javascript written alongside SQL!

-For more examples see (TODO: add links to examples or how tos that use javascript.)

-### In-line javascript
+### In-line Javascript

-In-line javascript can be used anywhere SQL is written in order to dynamically modify the query.
+In-line Javascript can be used anywhere SQL is written in order to dynamically modify the query.

 For example,